binwiederhier/ntfy/docs/config.md

 ## Rate limiting
 !!! info
     Be aware that if you are running ntfy behind a proxy, you must set the `behind-proxy` flag.
-    Otherwise all visitors are rate limited as if they are one.
+    Otherwise, all visitors are rate limited as if they are one.

 By default, ntfy runs without authentication, so it is vitally important that we protect the server from abuse or overload.
 There are various limits and rate limits in place that you can use to configure the server.
 Let's do the easy ones first: